cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ## Row and Column Major
 In row-major formats, data is stored row-contiguous (C, C++ style), i.e. `A[0][1]` and `A[0][2]` are contiguous in memory.

-In column-major formats, data is stored column-contiguous (Fortran, CUBLAS style), i.e. `A[0][1]` and `A[1][1]` are contiguous in memory.
+In column-major formats, data is stored column-contiguous (Fortran style), i.e. `A[0][1]` and `A[1][1]` are contiguous in memory.

 The way to tell is by the stride; for any 2D matrix with stride $(a, b)$, the matrix is row-major if $b=1$ and column-major if $a=1$.
-In CuTe, any layout without a provided stride is **column-major** by default.
+In CuTe, any layout without a provided stride is a **column-major** layout by default.

+> **Note**: The column-major default has **nothing to do with your underlying data**.
+It's just a consistent indexing pattern that NVIDIA chose.

-For FA2, Q, K, and V are all **row-major.** Although somewhat arbitrary, most consumer applications or libraries like Pytorch or JAX are row-major by default, so this is the most obvious configuration for consistency.
+For FA2, Q, K, and V are all **row-major** along the sequence (`(seq_len, head_dim)`).
+This means each row represents a token or activation.
+Although somewhat arbitrary, most consumer applications or libraries like Pytorch or JAX are row-major by default, so this is the most obvious configuration for consistency.
 Furthermore, Ampere tensor ops seem to be oriented around row-major instructions, so it's also a choice in simplicity.

 ## Composed/Hierarchical Layouts
 The last bit of confusing layout algebra is hierarchical layouts.
 CuTe lets us compose layouts into multiple dimensions.
 For example, a layout of shape `Shape<_8>` can be composed to be `Shape<_4, _2>` or `Shape<_2, _4>`.
 We can iterate over the 8 block in groups of 1, 2, 4, or 8.
 The strides determine which direction we do so (row or column major).
 This is no different than normal layout re-interpretation from the [tensor section above](#tensors), but CuTe allows us to nest layouts for extremely granular layout interpretation.